Nature preschools continue impressive growth across US

 Nature preschools—where children spend a majority of the school day learning outdoors in nature-rich environments—continue to grow in popularity in the United States, according to new research now available in Natural Start's new Nature-Based Preschools in the US: 2020 Snapshot.

-The report follows a 2017 publication, which estimated approximately 275 programs in the United States.
+The report follows a 2017 publication (link below), which estimated approximately 275 programs in the United States.
 Three years later, that number has more than doubled to an estimated 585 programs, or a 25-fold increase over the past decade.

 The report makes the case for nature in young children’s education, pointing to benefits from improved academic performance to increased physical activity to stress relief.
 As the report demonstrates, interest in this approach to education has been growing steadily over the past decade, but the pandemic could boost interest even further.
 Christy Merrick, director of the Natural Start Alliance, explains, “As health experts agree that virus transmission is less likely outdoors than indoors, and parents and education leaders are looking for creative solutions to safely return to school, interest in nature-based education could soar.”